- Key Takeaways

-- Challenges of Parenting Twins and the Impact on a Couple’s relationship
+- 13. The Impact of Parenting Twins on a Couple’s Relationship

 Twins are considered a phenomenon attracting even the hardest of hearts.
 As parents to twins, you have seen it all, strangers cooing at your toddler twins while in line at a supermarket, your preschooler twins becoming the subject of attention while at the annual family gathering and so many other instances that show the joys and challenges of parenting twins.

 They will tell you that parenting twins is not all cooing, cuddles and sunshine, there are challenges that comes with raising twins.
 Some are simple to solve, while others will take a life time of practice and consistent parenting strategies.
 Today we explore the unique challenges that parenting twins brings along, and how to navigate them.